FinEst-Twins/Urban-Open-Platform/Conventions/kafka-topic-naming.md

 - **SCHNEIDER** Schema for Schneider Ecostruxure building automation systems (not public)
 - **SENTILO** Schema for Cesva environmental noise sensors
 - **CAMEL** Schema for Apache Camel integrations based on the connector
+- **THINGPARK** Schema for Digita Thingpark service for LoRaWAN sensors

 ## Kafka Topic Naming Convention